yushiangfu/study-notes/f0-console.md

 };
 ```

-Later enabled serial devices from DTS are sequentially added and matched, but only the preferred one becomes the formal console device for the kernel.
+Once the serial devices specified in the device tree are enabled, they are sequentially added and matched.
+However, only the preferred console becomes the formal console device for the kernel.

+In our case, we have the following enabled serial devices:

-- 1e787000.serial: ttyS5
+- 1e787000.serial: ttyS5 (virtual uart)
-    - virtual uart, no idea yet
-- 1e783000.serial: ttyS0
+- 1e783000.serial: ttyS0 (regular uart)
-    - regular uart
-- 1e784000.serial: ttyS4
-    - regular uart, and is specified as the preferred console in boot arguments
+- 1e784000.serial: ttyS4 (regular uart and specified as the preferred console)

-The function `printk` and its variants commit the argument string to the ring buffer, and another function, `console_unlock`, flush them to the console.
-That said, before the boot or preferred console is registered, `printk` can still put logs into that ring buffer, except we don't see them.
+During the boot process, the kernel uses functions like `printk` to commit log messages to the ring buffer.
+These log messages remain in the buffer until a console is registered.
+Although we cannot see them before the console is available, they are stored in the buffer.

+Once a console is ready, the `console_unlock` function is called, which flushes the stacked logs from the ring buffer to the console(s) simultaneously.
-At any point when we have a ready console, all the stacked logs, if they are not overwritten, are flushed out to console(s) at once.
+However, if the log messages in the buffer are not overwritten, they will be flushed out to the console(s) when the console becomes available.

 <p align="center"><img src="images/console/console.png" /></p>